rihards-putans/trakk/README.md

 # Trakk

 A native iOS weight-loss companion that unifies Apple Health, barcode scanning, and an AI coach.
-Built for my own daily use during a cut from 78.9 kg toward a 70–72 kg target.
+Built for my own daily use.

 ## Why this exists